enocean-js/node-enocean/README.md

 # node-enocean
 an enocean implementation for node.js
-this is still in alpha state, so don't expect too much ;-) expect everything written here to break in the future, as the interface is not fixed yet.
+this is still in alpha state, so don't expect too much ;-)
+instead expect everything written here to break in the future, as the interface is not fixed yet.

 ## installation
 ```